 Mukhlis Abu Bakar is Associate Professor at the Asian Languages & Cultures (ALC) Academic Group, National Institute of Education (NIE), Nanyang Technological University (NTU).
 Prior to joining NIE in 2002, Mukhlis taught at the Department of Malay Studies, National University of Singapore.
 He is currently Assistant Head/ALC (Malay) and Programme Leader for the BA(Ed) (Malay Language Specialisation) programme.
 He is also NIE representative on the NTU Board of Discipline.

 Trained as an applied linguist, Mukhlis teaches in the area of grammar, linguistics, discourse, bilingualism and literacy.
-His current research interests lie in the field of childhood bilingualism and biliteracy, family literacy, and a sociocultural approach to literacy learning in the home, school and faith settings.
-His work in Islamic religious education led to a Fulbright American Studies Institute Program scholarship on ‘Religion in Contemporary America: Church, State and Society’ at the Centre for Religion and American Public Life, Boston College, USA, in 2003.
+His current research interests include: childhood bilingualism and biliteracy, sociocultural approach to literacy learning in the home, school and faith settings, and pronunciation issues in the Malay language.

 Mukhlis conducts workshops for teachers on Action Research and Bilingual Teaching Methods.
 He supervises MA and PhD students and has served as NIE’s Higher Degree Internal Examiner as well as External Examiner for local and overseas universities.
 He has also served as Associate Editor of Asia Pacific Journal of Education, Co-editor of Jurnal Pendidikan Awal Kanak-kanak, and Reviewer for a number of internationally refereed journals.